How to choose a doctor (PCP)

 PCP means Primary Care Provider.
 Each person who enrolls in Georgia Families has one primary care provider.
 Your primary care provider is your main doctor, nurse practitioner or other health care provider.

 PCP will give you checkups, see you when

 you are sick, and will get to know you

 and your health care needs.
 Choose PCPs who will work best with your family.
 Some people choose PCPs because they are nearby, they speak the same language, or because friends or neighbors have seen the doctor and are happy with the care provided.

-If you do not have a doctor now, or if your doctor is not in a health plan, you can read the Provider Directory to find out which doctors are in each plan.
+If you do not have a doctor now, or if your doctor is not in a health plan, you can log in on this site to find out which doctors are in each plan.
 If you have questions about how to choose, call Georgia Families and talk with an enrollment counselor.

 TOP OF PAGE